huggingface/blog/pollen-vision.md

 # Pollen-Vision: Unified interface for Zero-Shot vision models in robotics

 <!-- TODO intro mp4 -->

-At Pollen Robotics, we're dedicated to simplifying robotics, making it more accessible and practical for everyday applications.
-For this reason, we have created [Reachy](https://www.youtube.com/watch?v=iSL39WFxCLE), an open-source humanoid robot designed with manipulation in the real world in mind (80+ units sold around the world).
-It can be programmed through a simple Python [SDK](https://docs.pollen-robotics.com/docs/installation/use-sdk/) and [teleoperated via a VR headset](https://www.youtube.com/watch?v=lRWna6mEMv0).
+> [!NOTE] This is a guest blog post by the Pollen Robotics team.
+We are the creators of Reachy, an open-source humanoid robot designed for manipulation in the real world.

 In the context of autonomous behaviors, the essence of a robot's usability lies in its ability to understand and interact with its environment.
 This understanding primarily comes from **visual perception**, which enables robots to identify objects, recognize people, navigate spaces, and much more.